ManuelePasini/slides-markdown/slides/phd_secondyear.md

 :::: {.columns}
 ::: {.column width="50%"}

-- DT data involve highly interconnected entitieS (e.g., a fruit tree and the IoT network describing it), suggesting the use of graph data layout for efficient storage and querying…
+- DT data involve highly interconnected entities (e.g., a fruit tree and the IoT network describing it), suggesting the use of graph data layout for efficient storage and querying…
     - ... yet, they struggle with such volume of data
 - Time-Series storage systems efficiently manage large volumes of temporal data...
     - ... but fall short in capturing the complex inter-entity dynamics.

-- <u>Even the Data Platform Design methodology suggested different architectures tailored to each DT</u>…
 - Yet, no multi-store solution has yet achieved broad adoption in the literature.

 - **What about an hybrid data structure?**